Xi'an Satellite Control Center: Organization

-The Changchun Satellite Tracking & Control Station (长春测控站 (Zhǎngchūn Cèkòng Zhàn)), located outside of Changchun, Jilin Province, was established in 1968 and operates with the Military Unit Cover Designator (MUCD) Unit 63759.
+The Changchun Satellite Tracking & Control Station (长春测控站 (Chángchūn Cèkòng Zhàn)), located outside of Changchun, Jilin Province, was established in 1968 and operates with the Military Unit Cover Designator (MUCD) Unit 63759.
 Outfitted with 154-IIB monopulse radar, may be a part of the Chinese Deep Space Network under the Jiamusi Satellite Tracking & Control Station.

 The Kashgar Station, MUCD 63783, in the west of Xinjiang Autonomous Region was established in 1968 under Base 26 until Xi Jinping's 2016 military reforms when the organization was moved under the newly created PLASSF.

 The Lingshui Control Station on Hainan was established in April 2008 and finds itself responsible for the tracking of Shijian satellites.
 A 40 meter radome was built in 2012.